Liquidation Price Calculator

 The profit or loss on a leveraged trade depends on the price difference between your entry and exit, multiplied by your position size.
 The PnL calculator factors in trading fees on both sides of the trade to give you a realistic net result.

 With leverage, your ROI is amplified.
-A 1% price move with 10x leverage results in a 10% return on your investment (before fees).
+A 1% price move with 5x leverage results in a 5% return on your investment (before fees).
+At 20x, that same 1% move becomes a 20% swing.
 This works in both directions — losses are equally amplified.
 A common mistake among beginners is focusing only on the upside amplification while underestimating the speed at which losses accumulate.

 How Is Liquidation Price Calculated?